Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 Arrival – you will be picked up from the airport (you will most probably arrive at JRO – Kilimanjaro International Airport) and a driver will take you to your hotel in the town of Moshi.
 If you wish to, you can take a couple of days before the hike to discover the surroundings, but we decided to just dive-in directly!

 During this day you will acclimatize and have your gear checked by your guide, who will come to meet and greet you in the hotel.
-This day is given to you to acclimatize yourself and have some rest before everything begins the next day.
+This day is given to you to acclimate yourself and get some rest before everything begins the next day.

 Enjoy your meal, take a hot shower, check your email and simply relax!
-In my case, the meals were included (excluding the alcoholic drinks), but you should double check that with your tour provider.
+In my case, the meals were included (excluding alcoholic drinks), but you should double-check that with your tour provider.